-11.9 RENT ADJUSTMENTS/MODIFICATIONS

-[24 CFR 982.507and 982.308 (g)]
+11.9 RENT ADJUSTMENTS/MODIFICATIONS [24 CFR 982.507AND 982.308 (G)]

 A rent adjustment is a request to modify the existing contract rent.
 The request for a rent adjustment must be completed by the owner/agent.
-The owner/agent can request a rent adjustment to increase or decrease the contract rent after the initial lease term or after one year has lapsed from the most recent effective date of the HAP contract.
-Owner/agent must provide a copy of the written 60-day notice to increase rent to both the family and FH.
+The owner/agent can request a rent adjustment to increase or decrease the contract rent after the initial lease term, or after one year (12 months) has lapsed from the effective date of the last HAP contract rent change.
+Rent increases may not exceed more than 5% plus the percentage change in the cost of living (CPI), as defined, or 10%, whichever is lower (Civil Code section 1947.12).

+The owner/agent must provide a copy of the written 60-day notice to increase rent to both the family and FH.
+The effective date of the rent increase will be the first day of the month following 60 days after FH's receipt of the owner's request, or the date specified by the owner, whichever is later.
 The following steps must take place before the request can be approved:

 - All requests must be submitted to the family and FH at least 60 days prior to the effective date of the rent adjustment. - The unit must have passed the Housing Quality Standard inspection within the last twelve months. - If there are any other changes to the lease agreement such as who is responsible for utilities/appliances or the term of the lease, these changes must be in writing.
 The owner must immediately provide FH with a copy of these changes.
-FH will execute a new HAP contract reflecting these changes. - The amount requested cannot exceed rents currently charged by the owner for a comparable unassisted unit in the same building or complex (on the premises), and - The amount requested must be reasonable in relation to rents currently charged by other owners for comparable units in the unassisted market. - Family must give consent of their acceptance of proposed rent increase by owner.
+FH will execute a new HAP contract reflecting these changes. - The amount requested cannot exceed rents currently charged by the owner for a comparable unassisted unit in the same building or complex (on the premises), and

+The amount requested must be reasonable in relation to rents currently charged by other owners for comparable units in the unassisted market